NaveenJamdagani/from-silicon-to-screen/book/part-3-clients/09-javascript-runtimes.md

 ## 13. Common Myths (Destroyed)

-❌ “JavaScript is slow”
+❌ JavaScript is slow
 ✅ Blocking JavaScript is slow

-❌ “Async makes code parallel”
+❌ Async makes code parallel
 ✅ Async makes code cooperative

-❌ “Promises are magic”
+❌ Promises are magic
 ✅ Promises are scheduling contracts

 ---

 ## 14. Interview Lens

 Interviewers ask:
-> Why does this block?
+- Why does this block?
-> Why does async help?
+- Why does async help?
-> Why does Node.js scale?
+- Why does Node.js scale?

 They want to see: